wazerstar/ReservedCpuSets/README.md

 3. Adding support for all Windows 10 versions

-4. Applying changes in real-time
+4. Optionally applying changes in real-time with ``--load-cpusets``

 ## How It Works